Jeroen Hoozemans, Amsterdam University Medical Centers, The Netherlands

 Thematic Series - Traumatic Brain Injury

-We are excited to announce an open call for papers focusing on clinical, basic science, and translational studies that address current problems and knowledge gaps in TBI, which affects over 65 million people worldwide each year.
+We are excited to announce the ongoing publication of a thematic series focusing on clinical, basic science, and translational studies that address current problems and knowledge gaps in TBI, which affects over 65 million people worldwide each year.

 This series will feature commissioned and non-commissioned content on topics including prospective biomarkers, mechanistic studies and comorbidity links.